 House M-M was designed for an extensive family: parents, children, and grandparents.
-This meant that it should have a large public space and some private spaces for everyone to retreat to.
-The modern house plans were designed with the beneficiaries in mind.
+This meant that it had to have a large public space and some private spaces for everyone to retreat to.
+This modern house plan was designed with the beneficiaries in mind.

 An important aspect of the architectural process was its environmentally-friendly and sustainable nature.
 Therefore, the home was created with wood, benefits from floor heating, and can support solar energy panels.
-The facades also received large windows which bring nature inside and give the feel of a tree house
+The facades also have large windows which bring nature inside and give the feel of a tree house.

 3. House NA / SOU Fujimoto Architects